GeekTrainer/learn-django/Module 1.md

     * Understanding the __Include__ Function

         As you continue to learn and have more complex file structures, you will add more views and URLs for your app.
-This function plays a key role in your app, as it allows you to call other URLconfs.
+This function plays a key role as it allows the app to call other URLconfs.

         For example, we currently have the path __/hello_world/__ that directs us to our index view and displays "Hello, world!".
 Let's say we wanted to add another view to our app so we could display a simple greeting to the user.
 In order to add another view we would add the following to our __hello_world.views.py__ file.